isomerpages/mol-services/_stay-healthy/01-with-family.md

 ---
-title: Stay Healthy With my family
+title: Being Healthy with my family
 permalink: /government-services/stay-healthy/with-family/
 ---

-## Stay Active

-Have a health goal in mind?
-Join a health challenge or adopt any of the action plans <a href="https://track.healthhub.sg/action-plans" target="_blank">here</a> to help you stay on track.
+## Being Healthy with my family

-## Ways to keep your family's health in Check
+### Keep you and your family's health in check

-### Health screenings

 <a href="https://eservices.healthhub.sg/PersonalHealth/ScreeningEligibility" target="_blank">Check your eligibility for subsidised screenings</a> using your SingPass login.